 The frequency of the incident light does not depend on the intensity.
 The stopping potential is directly proportional to the kinetic energy of the emitted electrons.

-We will not witness any photoelectric emission in spite of the range of intensity and this is termed as threshold frequency which is also a characteristic of metals.
+We will not witness any photoelectric emission in spite of the range of intensity, and this is termed threshold frequency which is also a characteristic of metals.

 To know more about radiation and matter, keep visiting BYJU’S website.

 - 3 V is The photoelectric cut-off voltage in a certain experiment.
 Calculate the maximum kinetic energy of photoelectrons emitted.